StavromularBeta/EasyTrax/README.md

 - run **EasyTraxTK.py**

-- type the file name into the box provided, and hit the button labeled "Create with FirstChoice File".
+- type the file name (jobnumber) into the box provided, and hit the button labeled "Create WTX File".
 The .WTX file format will be created and saved in WTX_reports.

 - log in to lab.watertrax.com and sign in using the lab credentials